 Tarleton State University is a wonderful choice for students pursuing a General Agriculture degree.
 Stephenville, Texas presents a quaint small-town atmosphere for students to learn in.

 It's difficult to beat Texas A&M University - College Station if you want to study General Agriculture.
+Agriculture graduates from Texas A&M University - College Station receive an earnings boost of approximately 32.0% over the typical income of Agriculture majors.
 College Station, Texas is an appropriate area for young people who appreciate the fast-paced urban lifestyle.

 Any student pursuing a degree in General Agriculture has to look into West Texas A&M University.
 Students who love a more relaxed life will appreciate the school's setting in the small town of Canyon, Texas.

+If you are wary of racking up too much student debt, you'll want to note that graduates leave West Texas A&M University with an average of only $23,300 in student loans.
 This school does not require freshman students to live on-campus.
-You will get to meet others from numerous ethnicities thanks to West Texas A&M University's diverse population.
 Ever wish colleges were graded with a report card?
 Now they are.
 Check out West Texas A&M University's scorecard.

 It's hard to beat Sam Houston State University if you want to pursue General Agriculture as a major.
-Graduates from the General Agriculture program at Sam Houston State University earn 2.3% above the the standard college graduate in this field.
 Huntsville, Texas presents a charming small-town setting for young people to learn in.

-Applicants should not let concerns about affordability stop them from applying to this school since 69.0% of undergraduates receive financial aid.
-With 75.3% of the educators being full time, students are sure to get plenty of interaction with teachers.
+Applicants should not let concerns about affordability stop them from applying to this school since 68.0% of undergraduates receive financial aid.
+This institution tries to keep costs reasonable for students.
+In fact, the average student leaves the university with just $23,160 in student loans.
 Get all of the vital specifics on SHSU by checking out their scorecard.